gfsd3v/less/README.md

 ## Less

-College project where I had to apply CRUD operations and implement a frontend to a application.
+College project where I had to design, code and apply CRUD operations to a application.

 [`Production link`](https://lesss.netlify.com/)